ytsaurus/ytsaurus-spyt/BUILD.md

 sbt "data-source/testOnly tech.ytsaurus.spyt.format.types.DateTimeTypesConverterTest"
 ```

+#### Running scala unit tests over different Spark version

+By default unit tests are run over compile Spark version which is defined [here](project/Dependencies.scala#L18).
+To use different Spark version in runtime for unit tests a `-DtestSparkVersion=3.x.x` parameter should be specified for the `sbt` command.
+For example to test SPYT over Spark 3.2.2 the following command should be used: `sbt -DtestSparkVersion=3.2.2 test`.

 #### Running python integration tests

 Prerequisites for running python unit tests:
 - python3.9, python3.11 or python3.12
 - tox >= 4
 - wheel
+- build

 Python tests are located in the `e2e-test` directory.